IsenrichO/react-timeline/CONTRIBUTING.md

 We'd love for you to contribute to our source code and make _React-Timeline_ even better than it is.

-today!
 Here are the guidelines we'd like you to follow:

 + Question or Problem?
 + Submission Guidelines